-In 1890, Dr. Motosada Tamura (Seiyo Uchino)'s kindness in caring for his patients is winning him the trust of Kashino,
+In 1890, Dr. Tamura (Seiyo Uchino)'s kindness in caring for his patients is winning him the trust of Kashino,

 a poor village on Kushimoto's Kii Oshima island in Wakayama prefecture.

 Assisting him is Haru (Shioli Kutsuna), who the shock of losing her fiancé to drowning has left mute.

 In the night of 16 September of that year the Turkish frigate Ertuğrul, on its way home from Yokohama to Istanbul,